 Key Market Stats:

-- Home values in Mobile have increased by 25% since September 2013 based on the Zillow Home Value Index.
+- Home values in Mobile have increased by 9.0% over the past 12 months and by more than 31% over the last five years based on the Zillow Home Value Index.

 Attractive Renters’ Market